swathika1/Drowsiness_alert_flask_app/README.md

 ● We utilised a pre trained frontal face detector from Dlib’s library which is based on  a modification to the Histogram of Oriented Gradients in combination with Linear  SVM for classification.

 ● The pre-trained facial landmark detector inside the dlib library is used to estimate  the location of 68 (x, y)-coordinates that map to facial structures on the face.
 The 68  landmark output is shown in the figure below.
-However, we utilised the 70 landmark  model.
 ![Alt](images/FacialLandmarks.png)

-A shape detector is required as well, which is provided in the repo or you may download from the link provided.
+A shape detector is required as well, which is provided in the repo.
 Referring to the paper [Real-Time Eye Blink Detection using Facial Landmarks, Tereza Soukupova and Jan Cech,(2016)](http://vision.fe.uni-lj.si/cvww2016/proceedings/papers/05.pdf), **Eye Aspect Ratio(EAR)** is given by the following formula :

 ![Alt](images/EyeAspectRatioFormula.png)